sphinx-doc/sphinx/doc/config.rst

    .. note::

-      Read more about how to use Markdown with Sphinx at :ref:`markdown`.
+      Read more about how to use Markdown with Sphinx at :doc:`/markdown`.

    .. versionadded:: 1.3